Risks and uncertainties

 Afarak’s processing plants are vulnerable to interruptions such as power cuts, particularly where these events cause a stoppage, which necessitates a shutdown in operations.
 Stoppages in smelting, even for only a few hours, can cause the contents of furnaces to solidify, resulting in a plant closure for a significant period and expensive repairs.
 To mitigate this risk Afarak employs experienced operating managers and has standard operating procedures in place for most foreseeable circumstances.

 Due to the nature of its business, Afarak has a large, potential exposure to environmental risks.
 Environmental risks relate first to direct potential harm to the environment, and second to potential post-production rehabilitation or landscaping obligations.
 Both these types of environmental risks are managed closely and regularly assessed.
 Afarak has appointed external experts to assist in identifying potential liabilities and ensuring that the different entities within the Group are compliant with the relevant environmental legislation.
-Group has carried out studies regarding the environmental liabilities and concluded on that basis that the provisions in the accounts are sufficient at current level.
+The Group regularly assesses the need to conduct studies regarding the environmental liabilities.
+In the recent reviews done in our South African operations Afarak concluded that the provisions in the accounts are sufficient at current level.

 Liquidity risks involve whether Afarak has enough liquidity to service and finance its operations and pay back loans.
 If liquidity risks materialised, it may cause overdue interest expenses and could negatively impact the Group’s relationship with its goods and service suppliers as well as affect the pricing and other terms for input goods and services.